chriskottom/chriskottom.com-legacy/source/_posts/2016-10-29-stubbing-external-apis-with-webmock.markdown

 end
 {% endcodeblock %}

-Next, I've found it a good practice to extract the test data from the helper method to a [fixture file](https://github.com/chriskottom/fivethirtyeight-tracker/tree/master/test/fixtures/json/fivethirtyeight_summary.json) which I'll usually place under the `test/fixtures/json` directory.
+Next, I like to extract the test data to a [fixture file](https://github.com/chriskottom/fivethirtyeight-tracker/tree/master/test/fixtures/json/fivethirtyeight_summary.json) which I usually place under the `test/fixtures/json` directory.
 It leaves the Ruby code cleaner still, and it ensures that we can load the data from within the test body if the need arises.
-I've got a number of helper methods that simplify access to the data in [a simple helper mixin](https://github.com/chriskottom/fivethirtyeight-tracker/tree/master/test/support/json_fixtures.rb) which I can then include in classes and modules that need it.
+I've written a number of helper methods that simplify access to the data as [a module](https://github.com/chriskottom/fivethirtyeight-tracker/tree/master/test/support/json_fixtures.rb) which I can then include in any classes and modules that need it.

 {% codeblock lang:ruby test/support/json_fixtures.rb %}
 module JSONFixtures